jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 LRT platform to finish it before returning back home.

-It is weird or rather shameful to say that I did forget about a few scenes from the beginning of the book.
+It is weird or rather shameful to say that I did forget about a few scenes from the initial pages of the book.
 I am not sure if it is because scenes were actually forgettable or because I just took a really long time to complete this.
 By the end of the book, I could not really remember the prologue.
 I had to go back to read that again.